| CONFUCIUSManner and Attitudes

 realized that they had the mandate of Heaven.
 Thus China has

+had a long tradition of revolution.
 Confucius related in particular to the early Chou rulers

 such as King Wen.
 He felt it was his destiny to spread their